papajessie/swcpy/docs/Vanguard.md

   * Gun shooting sequence: 1
   * Impact delay: 1s
   * Can shoot over walls: No
-  * Time between end of clip and start of clip: 50m
+  * Time between end of clip and start of clip: 3s
   * Retargeting offset: 18
   * Self-centered targeting: No
   * Shot count: 1
   * Time between shots: 500ms
-  * Splash: 0
   * Target locking: No
   * _Not found: New target on reload_